Applying for a Teen Driver's License in New York

 ―Taconic State Parkway.

 After you’ve held your NY learner’s permit for at least 6 months, you’re ready to get your junior driver’s license.
-Make sure you’ve completed your required 50 hours of supervised driving.
+Make sure you’ve completed your required 50 hours of supervised driving, including 15 hours at night.

-Make an appointment for your road test at your local DMV road testing location.
-Make sure to bring:
+To apply, make an appointment for your road test at your local DMV road testing location.
+Be sure to bring:

 - Your learner’s permit.

-- One of the following documents showing proof of driver education completion:
+- Any of the following documents showing proof of driver education completion:

 ―Driver’s Education Certificate (Form MV-285).